How to connect to the Bunkyo Video Wall

 The power button will be white if it’s on.

-Ensure the port selector is on the Mosaic display (see behind the monitor by the mini PC) by pressing the ‘select’ button.
+Ensure the port selector is on the MOSAIC display (see behind the monitor by the mini PC) by pressing the ‘select’ button.

 Use connected mouse to sign-into the Mini PC (VideoWall Account / No password)